riotkit-org/backup-repository/docs/api/users/README.md

     passwordFromRef:
         name: backup-repository-passwords
         entry: admin
-    collectionAccessKeys:
+    accessKeys:
         #
+        # This entry creates a "sub-user" some-user$uploader which is restricted to only upload to collection 'iwa-ait'
+        # This "sub-user" uses a different password.
+You may create as many "sub-users" (access keys) as you wish - per collection, per function.
+        #
-        # login: some-user$uploader
+        # login: some-user$iwa
         # password: test
         #
-        - name: uploader
+        - name: iwa
-          collections: ["iwa-ait"]
-          roles: ["backupUploader"]
+          # password: ""
           passwordFromRef:
               name: backup-repository-passwords
               entry: admin_access_key_1
+          objects:
+              - name: iwa-ait
+                type: collection
+                roles: ["backupUploader"]
     # (...)
 ```

-_Notice: Roles specified in `collectionAccessKeys` cannot be higher than specified in User's profile or in collection ACL._
+_Notice: Roles specified in `accessKeys` cannot be higher than specified in User's profile or in collection ACL._

 **Example JSON payload:**